EOEPCA/deployment-guide/docs/prerequisites/ingress-controller.md

 ## APISIX Ingress Controller

+For full installation instructions for the APISIX Ingress Controller see the official [Installation Guide](https://apisix.apache.org/docs/apisix/installation-guide/).

-The APISIX Ingress Controller can be deployed via helm chart...
+As a quick start, the steps included here can be followed to deploy the APISIX Ingress Controller via helm chart...

 ```bash
 helm repo add apisix https://charts.apiseven.com && \